By Cara Lopez Lee

 That sums up the American mosaic, the torn bits and pieces, that make up me.
 When I watched the movie, A Day Without a Mexican, I wondered: if Mexicans really disappeared, would I be ripped to shreds, only 3/8ths gone?
 Still the pieces that make most sense to me are the Mexican ones.

 I was seven when I marched with my dad in East L.A.’s Chicano Moratorium: 30,000 Mexican-Americans protesting the Vietnam War and draft.
-But to me it was just a fun parade, singing, “Viva La Raza, Viva Viva!”
+But to the little girl I was then, it was just a fun parade, singing, “Viva La Raza, Viva Viva!”

 My Anglo mother was rarely in the picture.
 I grew up splitting time between my Mexican dad in L.A.’s eastside, and his Mexican-Chinese mom in Downey, back when Downey was mostly white.
 I called my grandma “Mom.”